jadedsurfer/oakleon-test/README.md

 ### Assumptions

 To deal with this format, I made the following assumptions in the processing logic:
--"id" field should be hidden on the form but populated (since this is rarely needed by business users and would most likely be used in the url anyway)
+*"id" field should be hidden on the form but populated (since this is rarely needed by business users and would most likely be used in the url anyway)
--Duplicate fields, like tag and comments, should have the values combined to produce one field (this one is probably the most controversial and would require a better understanding of the use case/requirements; it also assumes that the REST API would parse those fields and separate the values)
+*Duplicate fields, like tag and comments, should have the values combined to produce one field (this one is probably the most controversial and would require a better understanding of the use case/requirements; it also assumes that the REST API would parse those fields and separate the values)
--All other fields in the "fields" array should have some visible representation on the form (this could be tweaked with some additional logic in the future)
+*All other fields in the "fields" array should have some visible representation on the form (this could be tweaked with some additional logic in the future)
--The field object's first key as the field label should be used as the lable unless it is "required" (labeling could be configured by another object or an additional "_label" attribute in the future)
+*The field object's first key as the field label should be used as the lable unless it is "required" (labeling could be configured by another object or an additional "_label" attribute in the future)
--"required" is a reserved word and should not be used as a field name (ideally this would be in a properties object like in json schema or at least have an _ in front of it for easier processing)
+*"required" is a reserved word and should not be used as a field name (ideally this would be in a properties object like in json schema or at least have an _ in front of it for easier processing)
--Fields with numeric values and "date" in the key should have the value converted from Unix value (milliseconds from epoch) to a human readable date (REST api will convert date back into UNIX date for post and put)
+*Fields with numeric values and "date" in the key should have the value converted from Unix value (milliseconds from epoch) to a human readable date (REST api will convert date back into UNIX date for post and put)
--Any field that has an object as a value should be treated like a multi-select -Fields with a boolean value should be converted into checkboxes.
+*Any field that has an object as a value should be treated like a multi-select *Fields with a boolean value should be converted into checkboxes.

 ### Source files
 I'll go through the source files in the order they are used by the app.